To Support Pueblo Youth and Communities in Education, Art, and Environment Initiatives.

 celebrate the achievements of students all the more special.

-This Spring AYHF awarded ten Heart Award scholarships to students from five different colleges
+Last Fall and this Spriing AYHF awarded 30 Heart Award scholarships to students from different colleges

-In its third year, the AYHF has awarded over 30 Heart Awards, made possible with supplemental
+In its fourth year, the AYHF has awarded over 100 Heart Awards, made possible with supplemental

 contributions from community members.
 Many of the recipients have completed their

 programs and have joined the work force.
-For the second time, each recipient recommended a
+For the third time, each recipient recommended a

 peer for a Heart Award.
 This Summer, AYHF plans to follow-up with past recipients to gather

-Fruit trees have been planted!
+ENVIRONMENT – Fruit to Elders Project – Fruit trees have been planted!
 Did you know five fruit trees makes a small orchard?
-I shared in

 communities.
-Through a project grant from Seventh Generation Fund for Indigenous Peoples
+In 2023, through support from Seventh Generation Fund for Indigenous Peoples, the Jonathan and Kathleen

 Cochiti Pueblo we planted at an old apple orchard where the 80 year-old orchardist